Works Register Home Log In Authors

 That state of mind is so restless

-That to preserve integrity,
+That to maintain integrity,

-It has to be dumb and sluggish.
+It is forced to be dumb and sluggish.

 Remember that the pleasure of the senses is insignificant